KarmaKamikaze/STEP/README.md

 STEP is an imperative and type-safe programming language for Arduino.
 It is beginner friendly and targets students in the range of 8 to 16 years.
-It promotes structured programming, and supports simple single-run terminal programs and continuously Arduino programs.
+It promotes structured programming, and supports simple single-run terminal programs and continuous Arduino programs.

 <!-- GETTING STARTED -->
 ## Writing your first program

 1. Familiarize yourself with the structure of a STEP program

-An empty STEP program will look like this:
+An empty STEP program might look like this:

     variables